InPTC: Integrated Planning and Tube-Following Control for Prescribed-Time Collision-Free Navigation of Wheeled Mobile Robots: Experiments

-In the experiments, several simple scenarios are considered where the WMR is tasked with navigating towards a designated goal location, while ensuring avoidance of any obstacles en route.
 The experimental platform is shown in Fig. \ref{fig10}, which consists of a Mona robot \cite{arvin2019mona} with nonholonomic dynamics, several hot obstacles containing iron powders that can heat up themselves, a RGB camera to observe the pose and location of the WMR, a thermal camera to obtain the size and location of the hot obstacles, and a control PC to collect feedback data and send motion commands.
-The Wi-Fi communication (at a rate of $10\,\rm Hz$) between the control PC and the robot is built by ROS.
-All experiments are performed in an arena with a size of $\rm 1.8\,m \times 0.8\,m$.
-It should be emphasized that since the WMR in our lab has a very limited sensing capability, the distance between the WMR and obstacle boundary is obtained in real-time from the RGB and thermal cameras, rather than sensors onboard the WMR.
+The Wi-Fi communication (at a rate of $10\,\rm Hz$) between the control PC and robot is built by ROS.
+All experiments are performed in a $\rm 2.78\,m \times 1.4\,m$ arena.
+Since the Mona robot has a very limited onboard sensing capability, the distance between the robot and obstacle boundary is obtained in real-time from the RGB and thermal cameras.
+The radius of the circle surrounding the robot is set to $r=0.06\,\text{m}$, the parameter for the change of coordinates is $\ell=-0.02\,\rm m$.
+The design parameters of the InPTC are listed in Table \ref{tab4}.
+In experiments, the disturbances could come from measurement noises, communication delay, imperfect wheel alignment, motor or actuator asymmetry, etc. In the following, we report the results of two representative experiments, where the extracted thermal image and the RGB image are merged to record the experimental process.